 Keeping your dog occupied during the firework will help them fight their anxiety.
 You can give them noisy toys that ignite their curiosity and keep them diverted.
 Squeaky toys might not be your (ears’) favourite, but you were probably gonna get deaf from the fireworks anyway. 🤣

 You can stuff the toys with goodies or treats to keep them focused.
 Entertain them with a puzzle, kong or play tug with them.

 Some more tips

 Apart from the mentioned tricks, don’t forget to muffle the outside noise by closing the window and putting your dog in a noise-proof room.
 Stay with them and give comfort by petting them.
 Try not to coddle them too much.
 It’s important that they feel safe with you and seek your comfort, but you don’t want to make them feel like they have all reason to be afraid.
-Use a happy, uplifting voice instead of the melodramatic “Aww my sweet baby… I’m so sorry, come here you poor thing!”. 😅
+Use a happy, uplifting voice instead of the melodramatic “Aww my sweet baby… I’m so sorry, come here, poor thing!”. 😅

 You can also turn on some calming music or put on a relaxing show on DogTV. 📺 It’s been proven that dogs watch TV, they just see things differently, which DogTV takes into account.
 It’s really fun to see your dogs react to what’s on and ours are much more relaxed since we have it.
 Also great for when you’re away and have to leave them at home.

 You should remember that your dog’s fireworks anxiety is an intuitive response that needs a multi-layered approach.
 Hence, try your best to make your fur buddy calm and comfortable during the fireworks. 😌